mayadata-io/culture/job-roles/lead-engineer.md

 - Prioritize work for team according to agreed priorities with Product Management and the overall company goals and vision.
 - Understand market trends on technologies, products.
 Research competitive solutions.
 - Keep our persona needs on your mind.
 Proactively suggest changes to features or add new ones to backlog for discussion with Project Management.
-- Alwats make sure, that you know **why** we are building something, so you can explain to your colleagues.
+- Always make sure, that you know **why** we are building something, so you can explain to your colleagues.

 ### Technical Management
 - Learn new technologies and train the team.
 Allow other colleagues in your team to spend time on learning and playing with new technologies.